pulumi/docs/content/docs/intro/console/collaboration/teams.md

 ## Team Roles

-Members of a team, can be granted `Team admin` or `Team member` permissions.
+Members of a team can be granted `Team admin` or `Team member` permissions.
 Team admin's can add members to a team.
 Both team admins and team members can grant stack access to a team.
-By default any new team members will be assinged the team member role.
+By default, any new team members will be assigned the team member role.
 To change a team member's role use the 3-dot menu at the end of the table row.

 ### Creating a Team

 Organization admins can add a new team by going to the organization's **Teams** tab, and then selecting **Create team**.
-Organization members can also be granted permissions to create teams in the organziation settings.
-Any member who creates a team will automatically be assinged the team admin role.
+Organization members can also be granted permissions to create teams in the organization settings.
+Any member who creates a team will automatically be assigned the team admin role.

 #### GitHub-based Teams